kamfretoz/KamFreBOT/README.md

 ## A simple Discord bot made by me for some of my private Discord servers

-This is Frankenstein abomination of a bot i have made few years ago.
-The result of accumulation of me copying some codes from another GitHub repo (only some, not the entire repo)
+This Frankenstein abomination of a bot is something i have made few years ago.
+The resulting accumulation of me copying some codes from another GitHub repo (only some, not the entire repo)
 Feel free to explore it by yourself

 ![Bootup Screen](/screenshot/bootup.png)